barryclark/jekyll-now/_posts/2019-07-28-vscode-remote-dev.md

 2. Visual Studio Code or Visual Studio Code Insiders
 3. Remote Development extension pack on Visual Studio Code

-At the time of this post, my local machine is running on Windows 10 version 1809.
+At the time of this post, my local machine is running on **Windows 10 version 1809**.

 ### OpenSSH client for Windows users